cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ![Auth0 Flow](https://cdn2.auth0.com/docs/media/articles/flows/concepts/auth-sequence-auth-code.png)

-### Verifying a user
+### Authenticating a user

 Let's begin implementing the login flow described in the previous section.
 When a user makes a request to the Workers application, we should verify that the user is authenticated.
-To define this logic, create a new file, `workers-site/auth0.js`, which will contain the authorization/verification logic for our application:
+To define this logic, create a new file, `workers-site/auth0.js`, which will contain the authorization logic for our application:

 ```js
 // workers-site/auth0.js